aphakdy/aphakdy/README.md

 👋 **Hi, I’m Alex Phakdy!**
-🎓 **Computer Information Systems major** with a minor in Business at the University of South Carolina.
-Passionate about **web development**, and **UI/UX design**, I’m passionate about designing user-centered web applications with seamless, intuitive interfaces and a focus on cohesive app experiences.
+🎓 **Computer Information Systems major** with a **minor in Business Infomation Management** at the University of South Carolina.
+Passionate about web development and UI/UX design, I enjoy creating user-centered web applications with seamless, intuitive interfaces and a focus on cohesive app experiences.

 💻 Skills: Experienced with Django, MongoDB, Figma, Flexbox, and more.
 I love tackling both frontend and backend challenges.